Pindar/pindar.github.io/_posts/2015-03-14-responsive-infrastructure-or-how-to-handle-microservices-with-coreos-and-aws-1.markdown

 - log aggregation service
 - performance metrics

 This means even a simple application needs some other services to run properly.
 In a more classic approach you would setup all the required software once and for each deployment you would replace just your developed binary (e.g. your war file).
 To have a more scalable approach it's good to start with a short planning.
-Let's try to sort each of the listed pieces in one of the three following layers:
+Let's try to sort each of the listed pieces in one of the three following layers ([more information][http://www.thoughtworks.com/insights/blog/layering-cloud]):

 1. Visible (changes rarely): DNS entries, virtual machines, operating system, firewall settings, ip routing
 2. Volatile (changes often): load balancer, apache, tomcat, database software, log aggregation software, performance metrics software, internal dns